School's Out, Camp Is In!

 Central Office Marketing

-As you approach winter and the holiday season, it can be a hectic time for families.
-The key to marketing Winter Break Camp is reaching parents early and often.
+The key to marketing Spring Break Camp is reaching parents early and often.

 There are two distinct groups you’re trying to reach: currently enrolled RAS families and new families.
 Read on for tips and tricks for getting in front of both audiences!